Limits on heavy neutral leptons, $Z'$ bosons and majorons from high-energy supernova neutrinos: Introduction

 The hot $(T\sim 30\ {\rm MeV})$ and dense $(\rho \sim 3\times 10^{14}\ {\rm g/cm^3})$ cores in supernovae (SNe) provide an environment to test feebly interacting particles (FIPs) \cite{Raffelt:1996wa}.
 In the core, particles with masses up to $m\sim 100\ {\rm MeV}$ can be produced.
 If their interactions are considerably weak, they constitute a channel of energy loss, shortening the duration of neutrino burst from supernovae \cite{Raffelt:2012kt}.
 Using this argument, the observations of SN 1987A neutrino burst constrain various FIP scenarios (e.g., axions and axion-like particle~\cite{PhysRevLett.60.1793,Keil:1996ju,Chang:2018rso,Carenza:2019pxu,Carenza:2020cis,Bollig:2020xdr,Croon:2020lrf,Caputo:2021rux,Choi:2021ign}, heavy neutral leptons (HNLs)~\cite{Mastrototaro:2019vug,Carenza:2023old}, dark photons and gauge bosons~\cite{Chang:2016ntp,Chang:2018rso,Knapen:2017xzo,Croon:2020lrf,Shin:2021bvz,Shin:2022ulh,Cerdeno:2023kqo}, majorons~\cite{Choi:1987sd,BEREZHIANI1989279,Choi:1989hi,Chang:1993yp,Kachelriess:2000qc,Tomas:2001dh,Hannestad:2002ff,Farzan:2002wx,Heurtier:2016otg,Brune:2018sab}).

 Besides the search by the energy loss argument, one can search for FIPs by studying secondary peculiar photon and neutrino fluxes due to their secondary interactions.
 If FIPs with a sufficiently long lifetime escape from the SN core and decay into photons or neutrinos, the produced particles are not thermalized in the SN medium, giving a secondary flux.
 The typical energy of the secondary neutrino flux is $\gtrsim 100$ MeV, corresponding to the FIP energy related to the core temperature (or their mass, etc.), $E\gtrsim 3T$.
 In addition, if FIPs decay into electron-positron pairs, the annihilation of the produced positron with electrons in the Galaxy can contribute a galactic $511\ {\rm keV}$ $\gamma$-ray signal.
 The search for the high-energy secondary fluxes from SNe in $\gamma$-ray and neutrino telescopes gives improved constraints on axion-like particles \cite{Grifols:1996id,Brockway:1996yr,Payez:2014xsa,Meyer:2016wrm,Jaeckel:2017tud,Calore:2020tjw,Ferreira:2022xlw,Diamond:2023scc}, dark photons \cite{Chang:2016ntp,DeRocco:2019njg,Calore:2021lih,Shin:2022ulh}, majorons \cite{Akita:2022etk,Fiorillo:2022cdq}, and HNLs \cite{Calore:2021lih,Mastrototaro:2019vug,Syvolap:2023trc}.
-One can also search for light particles by using the excessive energy deposition in the stellar envelope by FIP decays over the observed energy in Type IIP SNe \cite{Falk:1978kf, Sung:2019xie,Calore:2021lih,Caputo:2021rux,Caputo:2022mah,Shin:2022ulh,Chauhan:2023sci} and the change of duration of SN 1987A neutrino burst \cite{Chang:2022aas,Fiorillo:2023cas,Fiorillo:2023ytr}.
+One can also search for light particles by using the excessive energy deposition in the stellar envelope by FIP decays over the observed energy in Type IIP SNe \cite{Falk:1978kf, Sung:2019xie,Calore:2021lih,Caputo:2021rux,Caputo:2022mah,Shin:2022ulh,Chauhan:2023sci}, the change of duration of SN 1987A neutrino burst \cite{Chang:2022aas,Fiorillo:2023cas,Fiorillo:2023ytr} and the observations of the secondary fluxes in other astrophysical phenomena \cite{Diamond:2023cto}.